Frank Ryan (gangster): The "King of Coke"

-In November 1979, Ryan was subpoenaed to testify at la Commission d'Enuête sur le Crime Organisé who wanted to know why Ryan-who was officially unemployed as he never had a legitimate job once in his life-could afford the mortgage on his house.
-Ryan testified that during his time in Boston in the 1960s that he had stolen some $100, 000 U.S. dollars in various bank robberies, which he had hidden somewhere, which was the source of his income.
-Through his claim was not believed, it was not possible for the commissioners to disprove his claim.
-Despite not having a job, Ryan was able to afford the services of Sidney Leithman who was regarded as one of Montreal's best lawyers and was the preferred defense counsel for gangsters.
+In November 1979, Ryan was subpoenaed to testify at la Commission d'Enquête sur le Crime Organisé who wanted to know why Ryan-who was officially unemployed as he never had a legitimate job once in his life-could afford the mortgage on his house.
+Ryan testified that during his time in Boston in the 1960s that he had stolen some $100,000 in various bank robberies, which he had hidden somewhere, which was the source of his income.
+Through his claim was not believed, it was not possible for the commissioners to disprove it.
+According to police documents, it was believed that Ryan was worth up to $50 million.
+Ryan was said to have a briefcase with $500,000 in cash that he kept on his person.

+Despite not having a job, Ryan was able to afford the services of Sidney Leithman, who was regarded as one of Montreal's best lawyers and was the preferred defense counsel for gangsters.
 Leithman successfully defended Ryan several times, and was rewarded with a golden Claddagh ring by Ryan.

 By 1980, Ryan's base of operations was the bar of the Cavalier Motel on rue St. Jacques, where a collection of criminals would go to meet him at what was known as "the zoo".
 When another crime figure, Patrick "Hughie" McGurnaghan, cheated Ryan in a drug deal and carried a $100,000 debt, Ryan contacted the Hells Angels' North chapter for assistance.
 Hells Angels member Trudeau was dispatched to kill McGurnaghan.
 On 27 October 1981, Trudeau planted a car bomb on McGurnaghan's Mercedes-Benz, killing him and seriously injuring a male passenger.
-According to police documents, it was believed that Ryan was worth up to $50 million.
-Ryan was said to have a briefcase full of $500,000 dollars that he kept on his person.

 Ryan refused advice to retire as he stated: "If your tap was flowing $100 bills, would you turn it off?
 I've got three hundred guys working for me.
 What are they gonna do?"
 By 1982, Ryan was known within the Montreal underworld as the "King of Coke".
 Ryan was a popular gang boss, who was well liked for his generosity towards his men with one of his followers, John Philips calling him a "honorable thief".
 Philips recalled that Ryan would "help anybody that came out of the can [prison] anytime!
 He'd say, 'Well, I'd see what I can for you.
 Here's five hundred bucks; go get yourselves some clothes and whatever the fuck you need'.
 Dunnie was like that.
 He was generous to a fault".
 Another West End Gang thief, Billy Morgan, called him "a very generous man" who was "very articulate" and "he never got mad.
 He was a perfect gentleman".